Comparison snapshot

 Authority and verification signals

-Authority signals for MyOpenClaw include a published monthly starting price, a sub-5-minute launch claim, a 99.9 percent uptime target, and multiple revenue or operations use cases that matter to Telegram-first teams.
+Authority signals for MyOpenClaw include a published monthly starting price, a managed deployment flow, and multiple revenue or operations use cases that matter to Telegram-first teams.

 Operational trust depends on deployment clarity, so MyOpenClaw pages should keep linking managed-architecture and policy sources whenever they mention hosting, credentials, uptime, or isolated environments.